DevCycleHQ/devcycle-docs/docs/home/feature-management/getting-started/feature-types.md

 When a Feature is created with this type, the following will be pre-set in the Feature:

-* A Boolean Variable will be created with same key as feature.
-This can be considered your base "toggle" or "flag".
+A variable with the chosen type will be created with the Initial Variable Key defined in the Create Feature Modal.
+This can be considered your "toggle" or "flag".

-* There will be **Three** Variations: Variation A, Variation B, and Control.
-Use Control to represent your applications DEFAULT behavior so it may be compared against the other variations.
+There will be **Three** Variations: Control, Variation A, and Variation B. Use Control to represent your applications DEFAULT behaviour so it may be compared against the other variations.

-* The Boolean variable will have Variation A and Variation B set to false and true, respectively, with Control being false.
+- If you select Initial Variable Type as **Boolean**, the variable values for Control, Variation A, and Variation be will be set to  `false` , `false` , and `true` respectively.
+- If you select Initial Variable Type as **JSON**, the variable values for all variations will be `{ “key”:”value”}`.
+- If you select Initial Variable Type as **String**, the variable values for Control, Variation A, and Variation be will be set to  `string1` , `string2` , and `string3` respectively.
+- If you select Initial Variable Type as **Number**, the variable values for Control, Variation A, and Variation be will be set to  `0` , `1` , and `2` respectively.

+For all initial variable types, these are the following Targeting Rule pre-sets:

-* Development Environments will automatically target ALL users.
+- Development Environments will automatically target ALL users.
 Audience name will be called "Testing group."
-* Development Environments will be enabled immediately.
+- Development Environments will be enabled immediately.
-* Distribution will be set to 33/33/33 between Variations A, Variation B, and Control
+- Distribution will be set to 33% / 33% / 33% between Control, Variation A, and Variation B
-* Production and Staging Environments will not be enabled and will not have a default rule.
+- Production and Staging Environments will not be enabled and will not have a default rule.

 ### Permission